Tours Sitemap Accessibility Skiptocontent Search

 edhan murzuq sand dunes from the sky view

-A view from the sky of Libya’s Marzuq Sand Sea (centred at 24.5 degrees north, 12 degrees east).
+A view from the sky of Libya?s Marzuq Sand Sea (centred at 24.5 degrees north, 12 degrees east).

-The Main Fuelling Points In Libya
+The Main Fuelling Stations In Libya

 a group of cars in the desert